 Philosophical societies

 By 1776, when America finally declared its independence, a tradition had been established and voluntarism in education was the rule.
-Our founding fathers, who had been educated in this tradition, did not think in terms of government-controlled education.
+Our founding fathers, who had been educated in this tradition, did not think in terms of government–controlled education.
 Accordingly, when the delegates gathered in Philadelphia to write a Constitution for the new nation, education was considered to be outside the jurisdiction of the civil government, particularly the national government.
 Madison, in his notes on the Convention, recorded that there was some talk of giving the Federal legislature the power to establish a national university at the future capital.
-But the proposal was easily defeated, for as Boorstin has pointed out, “the Founding Fathers supported the local institutions which had sprung up all over the country.”[34]
-A principle had been established in America that was not to be deviated from until the mid-nineteenth century.
-Even as late as 1860, there were only 300 public schools, as compared to 6,000 private academies.[35]
+But the proposal was easily defeated, for as Boorstin has pointed out, “the Founding Fathers supported the local institutions which had sprung up all over the country.”34 A principle had been established in America that was not to be deviated from until the mid–nineteenth century.
+Even as late as 1860, there were only three hundred public schools, as compared to six thousand private academies.35

 A highly literate populace